 The Library has designated quiet and collaborative zones so that users can choose the space that best meets their needs and study preferences.

-- Meant to provide an area for quiet study
+- Meant to provide an area for quiet study; however, total silence is not a reasonable expectation

 - Conversation is extremely limited and in a low speaking voice